looker-open-source/extension-examples/react/javascript/demo-external-api/README.md

 16. Click `Create`.
 This will display the `Client Id` and `Client Secret`.
 Copy the client id.
 17. Create a `.env` file in the root of your project.
 Create an entry like this: `GOOGLE_CLIENT_ID=Application OAuth client ID` from the previous step. **Important: Do not add the `.env` file to source control.**
 18. Click `Library` in the sidebar which will bring up the `Welcome to the API Library Page`.
-19. Enter `Sheets` in the search filed.
+19. Enter `Sheets` in the search field.
 This displays a link to the `Google Sheets API`.
 Click the link.
 20. Click `Enable` which brings you to the Google Sheets API setup.

 At this point you should be able use OAuth to login Google and use the Google Sheets API in the Extension.